-Ever since the earliest org charts were created, organizations have worked to illustrate organizational structure as a way of showing hierarchy and the division of responsibilities.
+Ever since organizations started building org charts in Word, organizations have worked to illustrate organizational structure as a way of showing hierarchy and the division of responsibilities.
 As organizations have become more complex, the traditional org chart has evolved to include not just reporting relationship, but much more.
 With the introduction of cloud-based technology, the live org chart features information about individuals and teams that was never possible before.
 It’s a shareable, collaborative tool that’s not just for HR and the C-suite, but for all organizational stakeholders.
 To help further explain what a live org chart is, here are some of its key characteristics and benefits:

 Smart integrations with a range of platforms ensure that a live org chart is up to date and reflects the current organizational structure and headcount at all times.
 Unlike a traditional org chart, which is often a single file or piece of paper, a live org chart can integrate with the following platforms, to name a few:

-- Messaging and document-management platforms such as Google G Suite
+Messaging and document-management platforms such as Google Workspace (formerly Google G Suite)

 These seamless integrations make the live org chart ultimately more useful than an org chart file that sits on someone’s computer.
 In addition, native mobile apps make the live org chart accessible from anywhere, so leaders and employees can see and connect with their teams no matter their location.